mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-assigning-names.md

 The default mode is **Scoped**.
 In order to switch to the Unique mode, the application should call the Mimcss's `$enableOptimizedStyleNames` function.
 This function accepts an optional `prefix` parameter that can specify the prefix to be used for generating unique names.
 The `$enableOptimizedStyleNames` function must be called very early in the application life because the mode must be set before any style definition classes are processed.

 ## Name Scoping
-Different classes can define properties with identical names and they will be unique when applied to HTML.
+Different style definition classes can define properties with identical names and they will be unique when applied to HTML.
 We call it *name scoping*, which means that names are scoped to the style definition classes.

 Consider the following example, where we have two classes (that might be coming from different libraries):